cea-hpc/mpc/doc/sphinx/source/contribute/contribute_branches_tag.rst

 ==========================
-Branches & tags management
+Branch & tag management
 ==========================

 General Description
 ===================

-To fully understand what a branch or a tag is, please refer to the Git documentation.
-If needed, a useful set of links could be provided.
+To fully understand what a branch or a tag is, please refer to the `Git documentation <https://git-scm.com/doc>`.
 Here, we want to describe how branches and tags grow, based on team guidelines.

 Branches
 --------